lee-dohm/octokit.ex/README.md

 An Elixir library for accessing the [GitHub API](https://developer.github.com/v3/).

+Like all versions of Octokit, this project does its best to conform to the community standards for the language it is written in and for.
+If there are places where this library does not conform, please [file an Issue](https://github.com/lee-dohm/octokit.ex/issues/new).

 ## Common Tasks

 This project follows the [GitHub "scripts to rule them all" pattern](http://githubengineering.com/scripts-to-rule-them-all/).
 The contents of the `scripts` directory are scripts that cover all common tasks: